dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 the mappings of name-to-object(variables).
 It is a context in which variables exist and from which they are referenced.
 It defines the accessibility and the lifetime of a variable.

-**Local Scope**: Local scope refers to variables defined in current function.
+**Local Scope**: Local scope refers to variables defined in the current function.
 Always, a function will first look up for a variable name in its local scope.
 Only if it does not find it there, the outer scopes are checked.

 **Enclosed Scope**: For the enclosed scope, we need to define an outer function enclosing the inner function otherwise it will be a global variable.

-**The lifetime** of a variable is the period throughout which the variable exits in the memory of your Python program.
+**The Lifetime** of a variable is the period throughout which the variable exits in the memory of your Python program.
 The lifetime of variables inside a function is as long as the function executes.
 These local variables are destroyed as soon as the function returns or terminates.